Menu

 print(f"Token count: {len(tokens)}")

-The Transformer Architecture (30-Second Version)
+The Transformer Architecture (30-Second Tour)

-Setting Up the OpenAI Python SDK
+How Do You Set Up the OpenAI Python SDK?

 Prerequisites